muratk5n/thirdwave/en/README.md

 ---

-Even if they are not in Nato..?
+Even wout Nato..?
+My o' my..
 The great Sweden.. ran towards UK like a scared little girl..
 Now the gov who signed that deal is gone, "populists" gained power.

 F24: "[5/2022] Britain signs security deal vowing to defend Sweden in case of attack"